Web2SupabaseLaravel/11-grp2-repo/README.md

-## 🎟️ Laravel Event Registration Management System
+## 🎟️ Laravel Event  Management System

-Welcome to **Laravel Event Registration Management System**, a clean and efficient Laravel application to manage user registrations for events.
+Welcome to **Laravel Event  Management System**, a clean and efficient Laravel application to manage user registrations for events.

 ---